OpenIPC/divinus/README.md

 - [ ] Alternative audio codecs

+### Disclaimer

+This software is provided AS IS and for research purposes only.
+OpenIPC shall not be liable for any loss or damage caused by the use of these files or the use of, or reliance upon, any information contained within this project.

 ### Technical support and donations

 Please **_[support our project](https://openipc.org/support-open-source)_** with donations or orders for development or maintenance.
 Thank you!